openstack/tempest/doc/source/plugin.rst

 =================

-Creating a plugin is fairly straightforward and doesn't require much additional effort on top of creating a test suite using tempest-lib.
+Creating a plugin is fairly straightforward and doesn't require much additional effort on top of creating a test suite using tempest.lib.
 One thing to note with doing this is that the interfaces exposed by tempest are not considered stable (with the exception of configuration variables which ever effort goes into ensuring backwards compatibility).
 You should not need to import anything from tempest itself except where explicitly noted.
-If there is an interface from tempest that you need to rely on in your plugin it likely needs to be migrated to tempest-lib.
+If there is an interface from tempest that you need to rely on in your plugin it likely needs to be migrated to tempest.lib.
 In that situation, file a bug, push a migration patch, etc. to expedite providing the interface in a reliable manner.

 Plugin Cookiecutter